sjabbour/sjabbour.github.io/_pages/about.md

 I did my undergrad at the University of Michigan, where I received my BSE in [Computer Science and Engineering](https://cse.engin.umich.edu/) and my BBA from the [Ross School of Business](https://michiganross.umich.edu/).

+In my free time, I love spending time outside of the lab & very far away from my computer.
+You'll generally find me at the gym [weightlifting] (https://twitter.com/SarahJabbour_/status/1506438421341954052), baking (mostly croissants, sometimes cakes), or learning new instruments.

 News
 ===